 The conflict that erupted on 15 April 2023 between the SAF and the RSF continues to have devastating consequences for civilians.
-Almost eight months into the conflict, more than 12,000 people have been killed and millions of people have fled their homes in search of safety and access to basic goods and services, both inside Sudan and across borders to neighbouring countries.
+Eleven months into the conflict, more than 13,900 people have been killed and millions of people have fled their homes in search of safety and access to basic goods and services, both inside Sudan and across borders to neighbouring countries.
 Sudan's escalating humanitarian crisis is set against the backdrop of the country's long-running economic problems and pre-existing hostilities in some areas, disrupting millions of people's access to food, water, cash, fuel, health care, and other essential services.
 This is further exacerbated by the collapse of banking and financial services, frequent interruptions to internet, telecommunications and electricity supply, as well as the destruction of public infrastructure, such as health facilities.

 Sudan has become the largest displacement crisis in the world.
-IOM's Displacement Tracking Matrix (DTM) reported over 5 million internal displacements over almost 8 months of conflict across all of Sudan's 18 states, with the majority recorded in River Nile, South Darfur, Aj Jazirah and White Nile (IOM).
+IOM's Displacement Tracking Matrix (DTM) reported over 9 million internal displacements of which 6 million in only 11 months of conflict across all of Sudan's 18 states, with the majority recorded in River Nile, South Darfur, Aj Jazirah and White Nile (IOM).
 Additionally, Sudan hosts the largest number of displaced children globally (ACAPS).

 Reports of widespread human rights violations, including gender-based violence (GBV), forced displacement, and killings continue.
 There are severe risks of sexual violence and exploitation as women and girls are displaced, in transit, in temporary shelters as well as at border crossings, with service providers responding to Gender Based Violence (GBV) receiving surging reports of cases of GBV and life-threatening consequences (OCHA).
 Attacks on health-care facilities continue to be reported across the country, involving hospitals, ambulances, laboratories, warehouses, health workers and patients.
-Almost 60 attacks have been registered by the WHO Surveillance System of Attacks on Healthcare since the start of the fighting (WHO).
-Additionally, Sudan declared a cholera outbreak on September 2023, further aggravating the healthcare needs in a country where 70 per cent of hospitals in conflict-affected areas are now out of service, with the rest being overwhelmed by large numbers of people in need (WHO).
-Moreover, Sudan's hunger and malnutrition were already at record levels when the clashes began, with violence, displacement, and economic loss now resulting in more than 20 million people facing acute food insecurity (WFP).
+More than 60 attacks have been registered by the WHO Surveillance System of Attacks on Healthcare since the start of the fighting (WHO).
+Additionally, the suspected cholera cases continue to increase, with almost 11,000 suspected cases, further aggravating the healthcare needs in a country where between 70 and 80 per cent of hospitals in conflict-affected areas are now out of service, with the rest being overwhelmed by large numbers of people in need (OCHA).
+Moreover, Sudan's hunger and malnutrition were already at record levels when the clashes began, with violence, displacement, and economic loss now resulting in nearly 18 million people facing acute food insecurity (WFP).

 Despite several attempts to reach a ceasefire, fighting continues, particularly in highly populated urban areas of Khartoum; as well as in Ag Geneina, Nyala, El Fasher, Zalingie, Kas, Murnie in Darfur, North and West Kordofan and Blue Nile.
 Respect for international humanitarian law, the safety of aid workers, protection of humanitarian assets, and the facilitation of aid activities have been severely compromised since the start of the crisis.
-Humanitarian assets and offices continue to be looted by parties to the conflict and 19 aid workers have been killed in the crisis to date.
+Humanitarian assets and offices continue to be looted by parties to the conflict and at least 20 aid workers have been killed in the crisis to date (OCHA).